diegozanardo/url-shortener/README.md

 ### Installing

-To run the application you just need execute the `run-application.sh`.
+To run the application you just need to execute the `run-application.sh`.

 ### Samples curls